 New Centralized Approach to Patient Observation

 Now healthcare organizations can lower the costs of patient observation by using high-definition video surveillance and two-way communications (Figure 1).
-With the Cisco Virtual Patient Observation solution, trained staff in a central operations center can observe multiple high-risk patients over the existing network at the facility, alerting caregivers just as quickly as they could if they were physically present.
+With the Cisco Virtual Patient Observation solution, trained staff in a central operations center can observe multiple high-risk patients over the existing network at the facility, communicating to caregivers just as if they were physically present.
 For patient privacy, the solution transmits live video only, and does not record.

 Figure 1.
 Remote Patient Observation